-The Titans (3-3) lost their second straight and were shut out at home for the first time since moving into Nissan Stadium in 1999.
-Tennessee has not scored a touchdown in eight straight quarters.
+The Titans (3-3) lost their second straight and were shut out at home for the first time since leaving Houston for Tennessee in 1997.
+Tennessee also has not scored a touchdown in eight straight quarters.
 The Ravens couldn’t have looked much better handing Tennessee its first shutout since Nov.
 28, 2010.

 Marcus Mariota tried playing both with and without the partial glove covering his ring and pinkie fingers on his throwing hand.
-It didn’t’ help as Mariota was sacked the most in his four-year NFL career and most allowed by the Titans since giving up seven in a loss at Houston on Nov.
-1, 2015.
-Coach Ken Whisenhunt was fired two days later.
+It didn’t help as Mariota was sacked the most in his four-year NFL career.

 The Titans forced a turnover with All-Pro safety Kevin Byard getting his first interception this season.
 Tennessee did nothing with the ball late in the first half.